Roger Gracie: 2014–2016: ONE Championship

-Business career
+Coaching career

-Roger Gracie Brazilian Jiu Jitsu Academy

 With the help of his father, 8th degree coral belt Maurício "Maurição" Motta Gomes, Roger established the Roger Gracie Academy in 2004 in Ladbroke Grove, London.
 Notable Black belt promotions include Raymond Stevens, Nicolas Gregoriades and Kywan Gracie Behring.

+Gracie served as a coach alongside Rigan Machado, Jean Jacques Machado, and Dean Lister on season 6 of the Professional Grappling Federation on April 21 to 26, 2024.
+Gracie led Team Epic Roll at the tournament, and finished in fourth place.

+Gracie returned to coach on season 7 of the Professional Grappling Federation on November 3 to 8, 2024, alongside Dean Lister, Pedro Sauer, and Carlos Machado.
+Gracie led the 1st Phorm team.

 Personal life

-Gracie and his wife have a son and daughter named Tristan & Maya.
+Gracie and his wife have a son and a daughter.